ferdinandvanwyk/gs2_correlation/doc/source/simulation.rst

        Path to run folder.
    cdf_file : str, None
        Path (relative or absolute) and name of input NetCDF file.
 If None, the directory is searched for a file ending in '.cdf' and the name is appended to the run_folder path. g_file : str, None
        Path to the '.g' file.
-If None, run_folder will be searched and the first returned file will be used. in_file : str, None
+If None, run_folder will be searched and the first returned file will be used. field : str
-       Path to '.in' file.
-   field : str
        Name of the field to be read in from NetCDF file. analysis : str
        Type of analysis to be done.
 Options are 'all', 'perp', 'par', 'time', 'write_field', 'write_field_full'. out_dir : str, 'analysis'
        Output directory for analysis.